roliveira81/CI-MS3-Portuglish/README.md

 No issues raised.
 >
 > For those who want to test the application, I recommend go to Register section, create an app account and interact with the app as a "Collaborator".
+>
 > #### HTML
 >
 > - Ran HTML code through [HTML Validator](https://validator.w3.org/)
 > - Browse compatibility check
 >
 > #### CSS
 > - Ran CSS code through [CSS Validator](https://jigsaw.w3.org/css-validator/).
-The errors found comes from the core of bootstrap template, which cannot be changed.
+The errors found come from the core of bootstrap template, which cannot be changed.
 >
 > #### RESPONSIVENESS
 >